Google スプレッドシートとTrelloの連携イメージ

 Click the unique key from the data in Google Sheets.

-This allows you to access the card just by checking Google Sheets, making it easier to grasp the progress of tasks.
+This allows you to access the card just by checking Google Sheets, making it easier to understand the progress of tasks.

-Next, set it so that the data is added to the card ID and URL columns in Google Sheets.
+Next, set it so that the data is added to the card ID and URL columns of Google Sheets.

 First, click the box.